max-bytes/lfs-example-mod/README.md

 * some knowledge of programming, preferably in C#.
 If you don't, you may be able to learn by the examples provided.
 * .NET 8.0 (later version probably works too): https://dotnet.microsoft.com/en-us/download
 * Godot 3.6 (will be automatically downloaded when building, you don't need to download it yourself)
-* a copy of this repository, either via download (https://github.com/max-bytes/lfs-example-mod/archive/refs/heads/main.zip) or git checkout
+* a copy of this repository, either via download (https://github.com/max-bytes/lfs-example-mod/archive/refs/heads/main.zip, unpacked in a folder of your choice) or git checkout
 * Visual Studio Code for editing code and running the build script (recommended, but not required)

 ## Quickstart